openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem/openvino-security-add-on.rst

 Overview
 ########

-The OpenVINO™ Security Add-on works with the :doc:`OpenVINO™ Model Server <ovms_what_is_openvino_model_server>` on Intel® architecture.
+The OpenVINO™ Security Add-on works with the :doc:`OpenVINO™ Model Server <../../ovms_what_is_openvino_model_server>` on Intel® architecture.
 Together, the OpenVINO™ Security Add-on and the OpenVINO™ Model Server provide a way for Model Developers and Independent Software Vendors to use secure packaging and secure model execution to enable access control to the OpenVINO™ models, and for model Users to run inference within assigned limits.

 The OpenVINO™ Security Add-on consists of three components that run in Kernel-based Virtual Machines (KVMs).
 These components provide a way to run security-sensitive operations in an isolated environment.
 A brief description of the three components are as follows.
 Click each triangled line for more information about each.